 We use our Brightwheel communication program for signing in and out.
 The easiest way to sign your child in and out at pick up and drop off is by downloading the app and scanning the QR code posted outside of every classroom door.
-The QR code is also available at the center's front door.
-Instructions for how to use your app to sign in and out are also posted at these locations.
-If you choose not to use the Brightwheel app, there is a tablet located outside of the office and you may also use this to sign in or out.
+If you choose not to use the Brightwheel app, there is a tablet located outside of the toddler classroom and you may also use this to sign in or out.